RoyceLeonD/scansca/docs/mcp_integration.md

 # MCP Integration Guide

-This document explains how Antska implements the Model Context Protocol (MCP) to enable seamless integration between LLM clients and database systems.
+This document explains how Scansca implements the Model Context Protocol (MCP) to enable seamless integration between LLM clients and database systems.

 ## What is the Model Context Protocol (MCP)?